Continued from Part 1…

 Check Your Ticket Before You Leave

 When the attendant hands your ticket, before you leave the area of the scale, take the time to look the ticket over.
-Make sure the weights match up and make sure the price on your ticket matches the price you were quoted for that material.
+Ensure the weights match up and the price on your ticket matches the price you were quoted for that material.
 Don’t walk away before you do this!
-If there is a problem point it out to the person operating the scale immediately and tell them who quoted you the price earlier.
-Speak loud and clear so not only does the attendant hear you but the next few people in line also hear what you have to say.
+If there is a problem, immediately point it out to the person operating the scale and tell them who quoted you the price earlier.
+Speak loud and clear so not only does the attendant hear you, but the next few people in line also hear what you have to say.

-Let me tell you, nothing rattles an attendant more then you making a fuss at the scales because they played with your weights or try to pay you less then the going rate for that material on that day and everyone behind you in line hears it.
-All of a sudden everyone in line is going to be on guard and looking for any foul play on the part of the attendant.
-His day just got really complicated!
+Let me tell you; nothing rattles an attendant more than you making a fuss at the scales because they played with your weights or tried to pay you less than the going rate for that material on that day.
+Everyone behind you in line hears it.
+All of a sudden, everyone in line will be on guard and looking for any foul play on the attendant’s part.
+His day just got complicated!

 Suggested Reading: 8 Tips To Avoid Scrap Yard Receipt Mistakes

-Look, don’t be intimidated and let them do what they want.
+Don’t be intimidated; let them do what they want.
 It’s your scrap, not theirs!
 Not until they pay for it and no one says you HAVE to sell it to them.
-And don’t let the attendant try and hurry you through.
-You don’t want to unnecessarily delay the process but you definitely don’t want the attendant to push your items through before you and they agree to the weight and classification.
-You have rights, demand they respect those rights.
+And don’t let the attendant try to hurry you through.
+You don’t want to delay the process unnecessarily, but you don’t like the attendant to push your items through before you and they agree to the weight and classification.
+You have rights; demand they respect those rights.

 Bottom line, take control of the process, do not let the yard control the process.
 If the yard is honest and upfront, they will not object; if they are looking to screw you they will yell like a hit dog!

-It’s time too “man” (or “woman”) up!
-Realize that you share in the blame for how things are and how you are getting robbed over and over again each time you take a trip to the yard.
-Accept responsibility and don’t let it continue!
-If you take the time to make the 6 changes I recommend above it will stop!
-You will no longer be a victim, you will become a winner and you will profit from those changes.
-None of the changes, nothing I have recommended above takes any time to start doing, you just have to start doing them.
+It’s time to buck up!
+Realize that you share in the blame for how things are and how you are getting robbed repeatedly each time you take a trip to the yard.
+Accept responsibility, and don’t let it continue!
+If you take the time to make the 6 changes I recommend above, it will stop!
+You will no longer be a victim; you will become a winner and profit from those changes.
+None of the changes, nothing I have recommended above, take any time to start doing; you have to start doing them.

-The choice is yours, you decide, what’s it going to be?
-If you ask me, it’s a “no-brainer”.
+The choice is yours.
+You decide.
+What’s it going to be?
+It’s a “no-brainer.”